laurentstemmermd/resume/README.md

 	- Managing international team
 	- Introduced better software development tools and best-practices such as test-driven development and staged deployment environments

+- Software developer - Lafarge France (Oct 2007, December 2010)
+	- Third Party Maintenance of the ticketing software deployed on french and greek carriers :
+		- Development
+		- QA
+		- Training of the end users
+		- Support
+	- Development of a web portal for managing inventory on deposits and quarries France.

+- Junior software developer (Internship) - Altendis (2007)
+	-